shikhardev/deloitte-api/README.md

 # Functionalities supported
 ## Translate
 Translates the input string into the specified format with a copyright symbol.
+Endpoints have been created to render HTML as well as RESTful responses.

     Sample Input:  Google Cloud is awesome!
     Sample Output: Google Cloud© is awesome!